I start with yes. Can do. Happy to.

 Things happen.
 How we mend ourselves makes the biggest difference to our lives.

-Moving better is part of how we attend to mending ourselves.
+Moving better is part of how we mend ourselves.

 We give ourselves too little kindness.
 And we learn kindness from receiving kindness.